Navigating this page:

 • If unsure about which setting works best, start with medium tolerance as it provides balanced results.

-1. Review auto-labeled PDFs generated by Coloop after uploading your files.
+1. Review auto-labelled PDFs generated by Coloop after uploading your files.

-2. Ensure that all concepts have been tagged correctly based on their associated colors and names.
+2. Ensure that all concepts have been tagged correctly based on their associated colours and names.
 Click ‘Complete’ to review the pdf.
+Screenshot 2025-07-01 at 15.24.04.png

 1. Set language preferences and specify the number of speakers involved in discussions.